Shunning Classmates Who Behave Poorly Versus Setting Boundaries

 - Jerry’s parents had him working with an Occupational Therapist to improve his sensory issues.

-- Kids learned to set boundaries with Jerry.
+- The kids learned to set boundaries with Jerry.
 For example, when Jerry asked to sit on a bench by a boy,

 he responded “'Sure . . .
 If you don't hurt me.'
 And quite earnestly, Jerry answered, 'I won't hurt you.'”